hashirahmad/netlify-react-public/README.md

 12. Made changes to `SimpleCard` that would run specifed function of `Utils` for the image URL - this is at the moment only needed for.
 13. Medium's content where I can easily enter uncomperessed image URL in `CMS` and the desired function of `utils` will return a URL whose image is compressed.
 14. Added `mediumSmallUrl` to `Utils` which is the function that does literally adds some parameters for width and height to return a smaller image.
+15. Added `SnackbarOne` component.
+It can be accessed from internal `API` as usual.
+16. It is a "one-off" component - this means it needs to be just defined in the main `app` once and can than be used pretty much across the entire app with easy to use internal `API`.

 ## 24-02-2020
 1. `Linear` progress `API` now integrated with internal `API` for full control of turning it on and off easily from entire app.